- Prospective Students

 - Honors Contracts

 Experiential learning allows students to earn honors credit for meaningful, substantive activities that take them beyond the classroom.

 A wide range of specified activities (arranged under the headings Academics, Arts, Leadership, Study Away, and Service) can qualify for honors points, and students can earn up to eleven points (equivalent to hours) through experiential learning activities.
 These points can be used toward the general honors award (GHA), to maintain active status, and/or toward additional hours needed for the honors degree after completion of the GHA and departmental/college awards.
-Students may only earn up to six honors points in any one xL category (Arts, Academics, Leadership, etc.) or via any single activity.
+Students may earn up to three points for a single activity in a single semester and up to six honors points total in any one xL category (Arts, Academics, Leadership, etc.).

-If you wish to pursue experiential learning credit, begin by browsing the list of approved activities.
-Then, submit a proposal via our online proposal form.
-All students whose proposals are accepted will be added to the Experiential Learning Online Community on D2L/Brightspace, which offers information about experiential learning, links to useful resources, and dropbox access.
+Students wishing to pursue experiential learning credit begin by browsing a list of approved activities.
+Then, they submit a proposal via our online proposal form.
+All students whose proposals are accepted are added to an Experiential Learning Online Community, which offers information about experiential learning, links to useful resources, and dropbox access.

 Fall Activity Deadlines

 Proposals for activities to be undertaken in the Fall semester must be submitted no later than Friday of week 3 of the Fall semester.
 Mandatory workshops will held in weeks 5 and 13.
 Reflective essays regarding activities completed in the Fall semester are due on or before the Monday of week 15.
 Verifications forms are due the Friday of week 16.
 (Please note that OSU marching band participants should adhere to the Fall deadlines above even though their commitments extend into December.)